rs-loves-bugs/burp-browser-profiles/README.md

 -allows you to start the browser without remote debugging to try to bypass anti-bots checks

-# Instalation:
+# Instalation and requirements:

-burp-browser-profiles was tested on Mac and Linux and will work with either Burp Professional or Burp Community Edition
+burp-browser-profiles.py was tested on Windows, Mac and Linux and will work with either Burp Professional or Burp Community Edition.
+You will need to have a working Python 3 installation(on Windows install from [here](https://www.microsoft.com/store/productId/9NRWMJP3717K), it won't work using Python from WSL)

 ```
 git clone https://github.com/rs-loves-bugs/burp-browser-profiles